jgarcia2411/Jose-Garcia-Portfolio/README.md

-Welcome to my Portfolio!

-I have showcased my work gaining hands-on experience in Analytics, Machine Learning and Data Science in this Portfolio of Projects.
-I am in my last semester of the master's program in Data Analytics at George Washington Universtiy.
-These last couple years I have been mastering my skills in Analytics, Deep Learning, Machine Learning, Programming for Analytics, and Database Management.

 ### About me:
 - I am finishing my Master of Science program in Data Analytics at George Washington University.
 I found a true call for Data Science, Analytics and Machine Learning two years ago when I was working as a Reservoir Engineer in the oil industry.
 I am a sport enthusiast and practice running, biking, climbing, and hiking.
 I love music, food and traveling!
 You can learn more about my journey in this [medium post](https://medium.com/@garciaguerra.jl/my-journey-from-petroleum-engineering-to-data-science-a7f05919d406).
 - All my projects can be found in my [Github repository](https://github.com/jgarcia2411)